 One of the downsides with the Mini is that it only comes with one ball attachment, however, all things considered though, the standard ball is a good catch-all attachment that can be used effectively on most parts of the body.
 The Mini is also compatible with all of Theragun’s 4th generation attachments, so if you own another current Theragun model, you could always pop any of their attachments onto your Mini.
 If you don’t, attachments can be purchased separately.

 Where the Mini really excels is in its portability — it can easily fit in most purses, backpacks, and gym bags, and makes taking the massage gun with you to the gym, or to your next overseas marathon a joy.

 Read our full Theragun Mini review here.

-What to look for when buying a massage gun
+What should I look for in a massage gun?

 Some factors you want to think about when buying the best massage guns include how heavy the device is.
 Although most devices weigh less than five pounds, the difference between a lighter massage gun and a heavier one can mean your arm gets tired faster, especially if you’re holding the device in a hard-to-reach location, like your neck, shoulders and back.

 The best massage guns should have a battery life that lasts longer than an hour, usually up to two hours.
 You won’t be using vibration therapy for an hour on your body at a time, but not needing to charge the device every time will make life easier.
 When you’re thinking about buying a massage gun, see if backup batteries are included or are available.
 If you’re traveling, it might be worth it to have two charged batteries so you don’t have to deal with one leg that’s been worked on and the other leg hasn’t been massaged.